-Numbers to be randomised: The larger the number randomised the more accurate the results will be but the numbers that can be randomised will depend criticaly on on how large the epidemic becomes.
+Numbers to be randomised: The larger the number randomised the more accurate the results will be but the numbers that can be randomised will depend critically on the epidemiology of the relevant infections over the next few years.
 If substantial numbers are hospitalised in the participating centres then it may be possible to randomise several thousand with mild disease and a few thousand with severe disease, but realistic, appropriate sample sizes could not be estimated at the start of the trial.

 Heterogeneity between populations: If sufficient numbers are studied, it may be possible to generate reliable evidence in certain patient groups (e.g. those with major co-morbidity or who are older).
 To this end, data from this study may be combined with data from other trials of treatments for COVID-19 or influenza.

-Add-on studies: Particular countries or groups of hospitals, may well want to collaborate in adding further measurements or observations, such as serial blood gases or chemistry, serial lung imaging, or serial documentation of other aspects of disease status.
-While well-organised additional research studies of the natural history of the disease or of the effects of the trial treatments could well be valuable (although the lack of placebo control may bias the assessment of subjective side-effects, such as gastro-intestinal problems), they are not core requirements.
+Add-on studies: Particular countries or groups of hospitals, may want to collaborate in adding further measurements or observations, such as serial blood gases or chemistry, serial lung imaging, or serial documentation of other aspects of disease status.
+While well-organised additional research studies of the natural history of the disease or of the effects of the trial treatments could be valuable (although the lack of placebo control may bias the assessment of subjective side-effects, such as gastro-intestinal problems), they are not core requirements.

 To enquire about the trial, contact the RECOVERY Central Coordinating Office